Laravel 10 - Localization

 php artisan lang:publish

-This will create a folder named lang inside the app directory.
+This will generate a lang folder inside the app directory.
 By default, the lang folder will contain an /en folder.
+To add support for Spanish (es), create an /es folder within the lang directory.
+Your directory structure should look like this.

-Create a new file named msg.php inside both the lang/en and lang/es folders.
-The content of the files will differ based on translations.
+Next, create a msg.php file inside both the lang/en and lang/es folders.
+The contents of these files will contain the respective translations.

 <?php